Alazka2k/Short-Video-Creator-Simplified/Readme.md

 ## Testing

-The project includes separate test files for the LLM and voice generation services:
+The project includes separate test files for the LLM, voice generation, and image generation services:

 - To run all tests:
   ```